SungHoHong2/Leetcode-Experiment/medium/Game_of_Life/README.md

                 # increase the number of existing neighbors
         # set up a return hashset
         # iterate the counter hashmap
-            # if the exisitng neighbors are alive and have 3 or 2 live neighbors
+            # if the current cell is alive with 2 live neighbors or have 3 live neighbors
                 # add the index to the return hashset
         # return the hashhset
+        pass

     def gameOfLife(self, board: List[List[int]]) -> None:
         """